A Whole Blood Assay to assess Individual Patient Responses to Novel Antiviral Therapeutics.

 Jericho Sciences is developing a clinically relevant, diagnostic assay for personalized clinical management of novel therapeutic strategies for controlling HIV-1 infection.
 Our patented technology assesses patient-specific responses across comparative conditions using multiparametric measures from the full peripheral blood immunologic compartment.
-Other assays exclude cells other than CD4 T cells.
-Jericho’s assay more accurately reflects the natural environment of CD4 T cells, the primary target cells of HIV infection.
+Other assays exclude cells other than CD4+ T cells.
+Jericho’s assay more accurately reflects the natural environment of CD4+ T cells, the primary targets of HIV infection.

 - Draw blood into prefilled collection tubes

-- Clinically Relevant: Requires small volumes of blood
+- Clinically Relevant: Requires small volumes of fresh blood

 - Patient-Specific: Internally-referenced

 - Short Turnaround Time: Results within 1 week

 - Primary Cells: Immediate responses to virus activation